RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 - Use an [answer file](#installation-answer-file) to answer the installation questions.
     {{< /note >}}

-    After RS is successfully installed, the IP address of the RS web UI is shown:
+    After RS is successfully installed, the IP address of the RS admin console is shown:

     ```sh
     Summary: